 If you are travelling in a wheelchair, there are limited wheelchair spaces available.
 Please contact us before the day of travel.
-Further information for persons with limited mobility, please visit our Accessibility page.
+Further information for persons with limited mobility can be found here.

 Yes, you are most welcome to do this.
 Snacks, as well as hot and cold beverages, are available from all the main stations.

 Puffing Billy's track goes from Belgrave to Gembrook, with stations en route including Menzies Creek, Emerald, Lakeside, and Cockatoo.
-At Gembrook station, the train stops before returning to Belgrave on the same track.
-Many trains only travel as far as Lakeside station before returning.
-There are more than one Puffing Billy locomotive which enables the Railway to operate at least three train departures daily (except Christmas Day).
+At Gembrook Station, the train stops before returning to Belgrave on the same track.
+Many trains only travel as far as Lakeside Station before returning.
+There are more than one Puffing Billy locomotive which enables the Railway to operate at least four train departures daily (except Christmas Day).

 This information is collected for marketing purposes.
 By knowing where our visitors originate from, we can ensure that the information available at our stations, as well as online, caters to our visitors.